-In his position as SGS Administrator and Implementation Manager, Bobby will be responsible for all aspects of the implementation of the St’at’imc/BC Hydro agreements and will manage the day-to-day operations at SGS both with the implementation and the Nation-building.
+In his position as SGS Administrator, Bobby will be responsible for all aspects of the implementation of the St’at’imc/BC Hydro agreements and will manage the day-to-day operations at SGS both with the implementation and the Nation-building.

 Margaret is from the Xwisten community.
 Her parents are Victor Adolph, Sr. and Marie Bobb.
 Her role at the St’at’imc Government Services is the Implementation Manager.
 Margaret held various job roles within the St’at’imc Nation Hydro since February 1996 to being transferred over into the St’at’imc Government Services.

 During the negotiations, Margaret was able to visit parts of the Territory which she never knew existed and met a lot of people.
 Now that the agreements are being implemented, she is able to still interact with the people she met from the St’at’imc Communities, and various organizations such as BC Hydro, Legal, and Consultants.
 Margaret loves seeing and being a part of St’at’imc Communities, working together to protect and take care of the Land and Resources for the present and Future Generations.
 The Implementation Manager primary role is monitoring the implementation processes to ensure commitments of the Settlement Agreements are met.
 The Implementation Manager collaborates with the SGS Relations Manager on projects and engagement at all levels.
 Works with other Department Managers responsible for the implementing program deliverables, and as required with St’át’imc Communities and BC Hydro to ensure the Settlement Agreements are administered as agreed.

 Kalhwá7alap, my name is Sherry Kane, and I am from Ts’kw’aylaxw.
 I started working at St’at’imc Government Services (SGS) in 2020 and for the past 11 months, I have been the Interim-Relations Manager and recently transitioned to the position permanently.